PdxCodeGuild/Full-Stack-Day-Class/notes/apis.md

 E.g. Use the Google Maps API to find all of the cafes near a latitude and longitude.

 APIs that are just the interface for a library to surrounding code within a single programming language I'll call **library APIs**.
-E.g. Use the Sci-Py module API to calculate the standard deviation of this dataset.
+E.g. Use the DOM API to manipulate a web page without jQuery.